-- From the document or Artboard view: click on the document title in the right-hand sidebar and type in a new name.
+- From the document or Artboard view: click the next to the document name in the right-hand sidebar, then type in a new name.

 Searching for documents

-You can search for a document in your Workspace using the search bar in the top-right side of the Workspace window in the Mac app or the search bar in the web app.
-You can search a document by its name or the author of the latest update of the document and choose whether you want to search within a specific project or all the documents in your Workspace.
+Use the search bar in the top-right of the Workspace window in the Mac app or the search bar in the web app.
+You can search a document by its name, the author of the latest update, and choose whether you want to search within a specific project or all the documents in your Workspace.

-When you delete a document in your Workspace you’ll send it to the Trash .
-We’ll automatically delete any documents that have been in the Trash for 90 days, but up until that point you can easily restore them
+When you delete a document in your Workspace, it’ll land in the Trash.
+Sketch will permanently delete any documents that have been in the Trash for 90 days, but up until that point you can easily restore them.

 In the Mac app Control-click on a document’s thumbnail in the Workspace window and choose Delete Document, or click once on the thumbnail to select it and press the backspace key on your keyboard.

-To restore a file in the Trash , click on the document’s preview and choose Restore.
-You can also hover over the document’s preview in the Trash, click and select Restore document.
+To restore a file in the Trash , click on the document’s preview and click Restore.
+You can also hover over the document’s preview in the Trash, click the icon and select Restore.

 Permanently deleting documents

-If you want to permanently delete a document, hover over its thumbnail in the Trash, click and select Delete Permanently.
+To permanently delete a document from the web app, find it in the Trash, hover over its thumbnail and click the and select Delete Permanently.
 When you delete a document permanently, it will also remove all its activity and history for your whole team.

 Managing documents in My Drafts

-You can still share individual My Drafts documents with specific people, which makes it ideal for sharing an idea with a smaller group of people.
+You can still share individual My Drafts documents with specific people, which makes it ideal for sharing an idea with a smaller groups of people.

-In the Mac app, you’ll see the My Drafts folder in the sidebar of the Workspace window.
-You can also access the folder from the sidebar in the web app.
-In both cases, it will appear right below the Libraries folder.
+In the Mac app, you’ll see My Drafts in the sidebar of the Workspace window.
+You can also access My Drafts from the sidebar in the web app.
+In both cases you’ll find My Drafts right below Libraries.

-Alternatively, you can drag and drop documents from your desktop into the My Drafts folder in the Workspace window of the Mac app.
+Alternatively, drag and drop documents from your desktop into My Drafts in the Workspace window of the Mac app.

 By default, anything you save in My Drafts is private and only you can see it, but you can share documents in My Drafts with other Workspace members and Guests through that document’s individual share settings.